fuseio/fuse-bridge-v2/README.md

 Now populate the Bridge address on Fuse in the env file and proceed.

-2. `npx hardhat deployTestTokens --original-networks "fuse"`
+2. `npx hardhat deployTokens --original-networks "fuse"`
 3. `npx hardhat setTrustedRemote --original-networks "gnosis" --wrapped-network "fuse"`
 4. `npx hardhat registerTokens --original-networks "gnosis" --wrapped-network "fuse" --tokens "USDC,USDT,WETH"`

 New tokens can be added by adding them in constants and updating the list in `deploy/WrappedERC20.js`

-Also Ppease check `scripts/deploy-example.sh` how to deploy and setup the bridge
+To see the whole process of deploying a bridge, please check the `scrips/deployments` folders

 ## Deployed Contracts